Kristen-Reid/Intergalactic-Snapshots/README.md

 <h2>Features</h2> <a name="features"></a>

 - Home Page
-    * The homepage includes an introduction to the site, featuring navigation links, a logo, and a responsive design suitable for different screen sizes.
+    * The homepage introduces the site and features navigation links, a logo, and a responsive design suitable for different screen sizes.
         * Link: /index.html

 - Gallery Page
     * A page dedicated to showcasing stunning astrophotography images.
-(Content not provided but assumed to be part of the gallery's visual showcase.)

         * Link: /gallery.html